thescouser89/okra-ui/README.md

 - eslint-config-prettier to make sure both interact nicely with each other
   - needed to add prettier in the .eslintrc
 - eslint-plugin-import + config on .eslintrc to support react absolute import
+- react-loading-skeleton for loading page when data is being loaded

 ```
 module.exports = {